 What Is Emotional Blunting From Antidepressants?

-- A sense of numbing of both positive and negative emotions
+- A sense that both your positive and negative emotions are numbed or repressed

 - Being less able or unable to laugh or cry in appropriate situations